Get a free, no obligation personal loan quote with rates as low as 9.99%

 Does the seller or the buyer pay for the real estate commission?

 The seller pays the real estate commission.
-The buyer’s agent gets paid from the sale proceeds, sharing the commission with the agent for the seller.
-Factored into the sale price of the home, while a commission is paid to both agents, it isn’t a separate cost category in the home purchase.
+The buyer’s agent gets paid from the sale proceeds, sharing the commission with the seller’s agent.

 What is a 1% agent?

-Marketed heavily toward those looking for savings, a 1% agent is a realtor whose commission is one percent of the sale proceeds.
-The market rate is between 2.5% and 3%, so this offers significant savings.
-However, it means you remain responsible for paying commission to the buyer’s agent.
+Marketed heavily toward those looking for savings, a 1% agent is a realtor whose commission is 1% of the sale proceeds.
+The market rate is between 2.5% and 3%.
+However, it means you remain responsible for paying the buyer’s agent commission.

 Corrina Murdoch avatar on Loans Canada